Uberroot/NCJBot/README.md

 * Resource Quotas.
 * Severice Oriented Supports.

+For information on using NCJBot, see the <a href="https://github.com/Uberroot/NCJBot/wiki">wiki</a>.

 This project is still in a proof-of-concept stage, so run it in a controlled environment and expect things to change.
 A lot of powerful features are coming!